teen addiction rehab in Arizona

 A study on adolescent substance abuse treatment programs in the United States identified nine key features that an effective program should pertain:

-• Assessment and treatment matching: the facility should personalize treatment specifically for your teen
+• Assessment and treatment matching: The facility should personalize treatment specifically for your teen

-• In-depth, integrated treatment approach: the program should address all aspects of your teen’s life
+• In-depth, integrated treatment approach: The program should address all aspects of your teen’s life

 Understanding what to look for in teen rehab will allow you to help your child best.
 Quality treatment is made up of many different components.
-If you have any questions about rehab for your teen, our addiction specialists are here to help.
+If you have any questions about rehab for your teen, addiction specialists are here to help.

 The pattern of high school binge drinking statistics shows that most high school students who drink tend to binge drink.
 The definition of binge drinking is defined differently depending on if someone is male or female.
 For males, binge drinking is considered having five or more drinks on the same occasion at least one day in the past month.
 For females, binge drinking means having four or more drinks on the same occasion on at least one day in the past month.